Using undefined in JavaScript

 Working with JavaScript can definitely be painful, but I always love stumbling across interesting and strange features of the language.
 I just found wtfjs.com which led me to these two answers on stackoverflow.

-The first answer made me realize that undefined is not a keyword in JavaScript; it actually is a type that also happens to have a global variable with the same name.
-This means that you can change the value of undefined (the global variable) to be something else.
+is not a keyword in JavaScript; it actually is a type that also happens to have a global variable with the same name.
+This means that you can change the value of <span class=“text”>undefined</span>

 true